pairshaped/curlingio-docs/docs/getting-started/pricing.md

 This fee will come out of your payout (direct deposit) automatically.
 We do offer a feature that allows you to [charge your members a convenience fee](/docs/club-management/settings#convenience-fee--surcharge), however it is solely the club's responsibility to be compliant with their local laws.

 There are **NO FEES** for offline payments.
-This is when a member registers at your club using Curling I/O selects the "Cash / Cheque" option.
-You are responsible for collecting offline payments and logging those payments against your orders in Curling I/O. Offline payments cost you nothing but your time (to collect and log).
+This is when a member registers at your club using Curling IO selects the "Cash / Cheque" option.
+You are responsible for collecting offline payments and logging those payments against your orders in Curling IO.
+Offline payments cost you nothing but your time (to collect and log).

 Online payments can take up to 7 days before they are cleared and available for payout (direct deposit).